cwarden45/PRJNA513845-eDNA_reanalysis/metagenomics/README.md

 **Swarm OTU (FLASH-Merged, FILTER MIN 100 READS PER OTU PER SAMPLE, Defined from Min 2 Reads in Min 1 Sample)**:

 ***Not Yet Completed (even with reduced set of reads)***

+However, there are SRA taxonomy assignments (as percentages), some of which are reported [here](https://github.com/cwarden45/PRJNA513845-eDNA_reanalysis/blob/master/extended_summary.xlsx) (for mostly prokaryotic assignments).